tkchafin/vcf2msa.py/README.md

 		Must use one of:
 		-r,--reg	: Region to sample (e.g. chr1:1-1000)
 		-R,--regfile: Text file containing regions to sample (1 per line, e.g. chr1:1-1000)
-		-g,--gff	: Input GFF file containing regions to sample
-			Note: All regions in the input file will be sampled, so this file will need to first be filtered to those regions you wish to select.
-			Output files will be names according to the GFF name field

 	Other arguments:
-		-F,--flank	: Integer representing number of bases to add on either sides of selected regions [default=0] --id_field	: Field in GFF attributes (last column) giving the identifier to keep
-				NOTE: Can list multiple (to be concatenated) like so: --id_field ID,Name --indel		: In cases where indel conflicts with SNP call, give precedence to indel --force		: Overwrite existing alignment files
+		-F,--flank	: Integer representing number of bases to add on either sides of selected regions [default=0] --indel		: In cases where indel conflicts with SNP call, give precedence to indel --force		: Overwrite existing alignment files
 		-h,--help	: Displays help menu